 How To Clean a Smelly Dishwasher

 How to clean a smelly dishwasher

-If your dishwasher smells like sewage, it’s definitely overdue for a cleaning.
-Bad odors are caused by a buildup of dirt in the trap or filter, or potentially a drain blockage.
-If cleaning your dishwasher using the below methods doesn’t stop the smell, it’s time to call in a plumber.
+If your dishwasher smells like sewage, it’s overdue for a cleaning.
+Bad odors come from a buildup of dirt in the trap or filter, or sometimes a drain blockage.
+If the methods below don’t stop the smell, it’s time to call a plumber.

-Your dishwasher’s filter prevents food debris from clogging your drains, but it does need to be cleaned regularly — at least once a month.
-You’ll find the filter on the floor of the dishwasher, underneath the rotating spray arm.
-Locate and remove the filter.
-Often filters have a simple twist lock, and you’ll see guidance on how to remove it printed on the mechanism.
-If you’re not sure, consult your owner’s manual.
+The filter keeps food debris from clogging your drains, but it needs cleaning regularly — at least once a month.
+You’ll find it on the floor of the dishwasher, under the rotating spray arm.
+Filters often have a simple twist lock with removal guidance printed on the mechanism; check your owner’s manual if you’re unsure.
+Rinse the filter well, give it a soak in water and white vinegar or dish soap, then rinse again under hot water before returning it.

-Now you know how to clean a dishwasher inside, but how often should you clean your dishwasher?
-A lot depends on how often you use it.
-If you’re using your dishwasher on a daily basis and don’t pre-rinse your plates, you should clean the filter and trap at least monthly.
-If you use your dishwasher less often, or scrape and rinse first, you can reduce the frequency of filter cleanings.
-Remove the filter occasionally and check for buildup to see how often yours should be cleaned.
+How often should you clean it?
+It depends on use.
+If you run the dishwasher daily and don’t pre-rinse, clean the filter and trap at least monthly.
+If you use it less often or scrape and rinse first, you can clean less frequently — remove the filter occasionally and check for buildup to gauge the right interval.

+How To Clean a Smelly Dishwasher